Biohacking Cognitive Performance: A Systematic Guide to Evidence-Based Brain Optimization

 Why sleep is the non-negotiable foundation:

-During sleep, your brain consolidates memories, clears metabolic waste through the glymphatic system – a waste-clearance network that operates almost entirely during sleep – and resets neurotransmitter balances.
+During sleep, your brain consolidates memories, clears metabolic waste through the glymphatic system, and resets neurotransmitter balances.
 Inconsistent sleep breaks this process at the neurochemical level.

 You cannot supplement your way around neurobiology.
 Decades of sleep research document this: irregular sleep undermines every cognitive domain from attention to decision-making.
 The relationship between sleep and cognitive function is explored in depth in a dedicated guide if you want to understand the precise mechanisms before designing your protocol.